 Attorneys and litigation finance

 Most states have issued bar ethics opinions that permit litigation finance transactions, provided attorneys fulfill certain disclosure requirements and avoid conflicts of interest.
-For example, attorneys are allowed to share information about cases with investors after receiving the client’s consent.
+For example, attorneys and law firms are allowed to share information about cases with investors after receiving the client’s consent.
 Moreover, they are allowed to honor a client’s written assignment or lien for a portion of the proceeds from a recovery.
 The New York City Bar Association has recently recognized the growth of litigation funding and commented that it is a "valuable means for paying the costs of pursuing a legal claim.”

 So far, twenty-nine jurisdictions have issued ethics opinions relating to litigation finance.
 We have included ethics opinions from several states below.